-Non-UW Students: Non-UW work study students may be hired into job code 1836 (Student Assistant), and non-UW nursing students may be hired into job code 1835 (Nursing Technician).
-Non-UW students employed in these job titles are not subject to the 950-hour limit on temporary employment, and may be eligible to participate in the PERS 2 or PERS 3 retirement plan.
+Non-UW Students: Non-UW work study students may be hired into job code 11836 (Student Assistant), and non-UW nursing students may be hired into job code 11835 (Nursing Technician).
+Non-UW students employed in these job profiles are not subject to the 950-hour limit on temporary employment, and may be eligible to participate in the PERS 2 or PERS 3 retirement plan.

-Non-UW students who are not work study eligible or who are not nursing students may be employed as a regular temporary hourly employee using the classified job title that most closely matches the work to be performed.
-With the advance approval from HR Operations, it may be appropriate to use Temporary Staff Helper job title for such appointments.
+Non-UW students who are not work study eligible or who are not nursing students may be employed as a regular temporary hourly employee using the classified job profile that most closely matches the work to be performed.
+With the advance approval from HR Operations, it may be appropriate to use Temporary Staff Helper job profile for such positions.

-It is the responsibility of the employing department to confirm an individual’s eligibility for appointment as a student employee by verifying enrollment with the appropriate registrar’s office.
-Student employees are responsible for notifying their supervisor if they no longer meets minimum enrollment requirements.
+It is the responsibility of the employing department to confirm an individual’s eligibility for a position as a student employee by verifying enrollment with the appropriate registrar’s office.
+Student employees are responsible for notifying their supervisor if they no longer meet minimum enrollment requirements.